 For Camp Thailand Participants and their Parents:

 Whether you have prior teaching experience or not, chose to do a paid teaching placement or a volunteer teaching placement in a traditional Thai school, language center or in an English Summer Camp, you can rest assured knowing that our professional teachers and staff will be there to guide and support you every step of the way.
 You will have a rewarding and fun experience and have the opportunity to make a real difference in the lives of Thai students.
 You will make new friends and grow from this experience and we hope that you will return to us again in the future.
 Your skills and energy are needed in Thailand.

+English For Fun, operating under a school license from The Thai Ministry of Education and The Camp (Thailand) Company Ltd., are fully registered Thai companies.
 Camp Thailand is proud and honoured to be able to be partnered with the “Save Elephant Foundation”.
-We donate 5% of our merchandise sales to Save Elephant Foundation’s Surin Project and we sponsor and support an Elephant in the Surin Project in the name of all of our Camp Thailand participants and staff.
-You can encourage others to do the same.
 Save Elephant Foundation is a Thai non–profit organization dedicated to providing care and assistance to Thailand’s captive elephant population through a multifaceted approach involving local community outreach, rescue and rehabilitation programs, and educational ecotourism operations.
 Each of their flagship projects are aimed at accomplishing that mission, as well as working towards these goals:

 - to expand self-sustaining eco-tourism operations that benefit local communities and ecosystems

 - to better incorporate efforts into local communities and to ensure their benefit through continuing operation

 - to become a leader in the field of Asian elephant research through academic outreach and education programs

 - to create practical, positive reinforcement based elephant training and rehabilitation programs

 - to establish an international volunteer community that raises awareness to issues facing the Asian elephant